 - Including how much time you spend in bed, your sleep time stats, and your heart rate.

 - Time spent in different sleep stages (watchOS 9+ feature.)

 - You can also set sleep goals, analyze your sleep highlights, and review your sleep schedule.

-To learn how to use Apple’s Sleep app for Apple Watch, see this Apple support guide.
+To learn more about Apple’s Sleep app for Apple Watch, see this Apple support guide.

 Apple even gives you suggestions in the Health app of what other sleep apps you can download from the Apple Store.

-Track your sleep with AutoSleep (one-time paid app)
+Track your sleep with AutoSleep (a one-time paid app)

 AutoSleep by Tantsissa dives deep into your sleep with its in-depth data, analyzing your sleep, sleep quality, heart rate, deep sleep, and more.

 In fact, there’s so much data offered that it can feel very overwhelming, especially at first.
 There’s so much to this app that they created a user guide!